 Southern pine beetle (SPB) is Alabama's most significant forest insect pest.
-In 2004, SPB activity increased in the southwestern portion of the state, with 1,471 spots reported statewide and 15 counties considered to have epidemic populations.
+In 2005, SPB activity increased slightly in the southwestern portion of the state, with 1,674 spots reported statewide.

-Pine engraver beetles (Ips spp.) displayed light activity in the Piedmont in 2004.
-Some increase in activity was seen in the southwest coastal plain in response to damage from hurricane Ivan.
+Pine engraver beetles (Ips spp.) displayed light activity in the Piedmont in 2005; no significant changes from 2004 were reported, even in stands damaged by hurricanes.
 Because Ips infestations tend to be relatively small and scattered, they usually cannot be effectively controlled or salvaged, but their economic costs may approach those caused by SPB.